PKilgarriff/bank_tech_test/README.md

 ## Approach

-The program is made up of four classes:
+The program is made up of three classes:

-- a BankAccount class that handles the deposit and withdrawal while maintaining the balance
+- a BankAccount class that handles the deposit and withdrawal
   - instances are created for separate accounts
 - a Transaction class that stores the record of each transaction
 - a StatementPrinter class that handles the generation of a bank statement for output to terminal
   - the class methods are available for use as no data needs to be stored, and so no instances are required
-- a StatementPrinterHelper class that provides static methods for formatting strings into the required output
+  - the class is able to calculate the balance for each transaction at runtime

 This structure is to adhere to separation of concerns.